MostlyRice/StarrHealth_project/README.md

   - To create a Super Admin, which serves as an Admin and a Coach, you will need to create a Coach via the Admin features and then you will want to use PostgreSQL or PostgreSQL GUI client of your choice to change your new registered users' `user_role` number to 4 (for Super Admin).

 - To utilize Filestack, you will need to open file `StarrHealth_project/server/public/scripts/services/coach.service.js` and add the Filestack API Key for your account on line 44 `self.client = filestack.init("");` inserting the API Key between the `""`.

+- To utilize Twilio, you will need to open file `StarrHealth_project/server/public/scripts/routes/sms.router.js` and add the Twilio accountSid API key for the account on line 8 `const accountSid = '';` inserting the API Key between the `''` as well as add the Twilio authToken API key for the account on line 9 `const authToken = '';` inserting the API key between the `''`.

 ### Completed Features